-NDA is seeking applications for PhD research proposals related to nuclear decommissioning.
-Applications are open until 9 October 2017.
+NDA seeks applications annually for PhD research proposals related to nuclear decommissioning.
+Applications will reopen in 2019.

-We are looking for proposals that support the NDA mission to deliver safe, sustainable and publicly acceptable solutions to the challenge of decommissioning and clean-up of the UK’s civil nuclear legacy.
+We look for proposals that support the NDA mission to deliver safe, sustainable and publicly acceptable solutions to the challenge of decommissioning and clean-up of the UK’s civil nuclear legacy.

 Applications for the annual bursary scheme are invited from: